BrianStevenV/first-quiz/part3/security_question.md

 - Prevent cookies from being compromised so that the session value is not compromised.
 - Implement a server side session controller.

-# A08 - FAILURES IN SOFTWARE AND DATA INTEGRITY
+# A08 - SOFTWARE AND DATA INTEGRITY FAILURES

 - Use components, dependencies,etc. From reliable sources.
 - Make deserialization safe, since an attacker can deserialize and inject new values (bad-stuff).
 - Have data integrity checks.
 - Implement robust access control (CI/CD pipeline).

-# A09 - FAILURES IN REGISTRATION AND  MONITORING
+# A09 - SECURITY LOGGING AND MONITORING FAILURES

 - have traceability of important system processes, use reliable tools.